Is Epoxy Flooring UV Resistant?

 However, colored aliphatic urethane can protect the floor from UV damage.

-With all of this in mind, the best way to have a long lasting epoxy floor is to get an industrial flooring expert with substantial experience to evaluate the condition of your epoxy floor.
+With all of this in mind, the best way to have a long lasting epoxy floor is to get an epoxy flooring contractor with substantial experience to evaluate the condition of your epoxy floor.